PTSD resources for churches

-Biblical Response to Post Traumatic Stress Disorder (PTSD) website
+Biblical Response to Post Traumatic Stress Disorder (PTSD)

 This is a six-session video training conference, presented above as recorded at Southern Seminary during the Chaplain Training Conference in March 2009, and and accompanying manual.
 The manual, available for download along with two brochures (see items 2-4 below), can also be used independently of the video training.
 The training was developed by by Chaplain John Steven Evans and Chaplain Richard E. Sale.